syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Getting-Started.md

 # Getting Started

-This section explains you the steps required to render the SfCalendar control, to change selection mode, set min max dates and black out dates for the control.
-This section covers only the minimal features that you need to know to get started with the SfCalendar.
+This section explains you the steps required to render the `SfCalendar` control, to change selection mode, set min max dates and black out dates for the control.
+This section covers only the minimal features that you need to know to get started with the `SfCalendar`.

 ## Creating your first SfCalendar in Xamarin.iOS.

-This section provides a quick overview to work with the SfCalendar in Objective-C. This example explains how to create an Calendar with different CalendarModes and SuggestionModes.
+This section provides a quick overview to work with the `SfCalendar` in Objective-C. This example explains how to create an Calendar with different CalendarModes and SuggestionModes.

 ### Referencing Essential Studio Components in Your Solution